 It is not recommended that learners change mentors., However, it is important to note that if learners change their practice site and/or mentor, they must be cleared by the OFE before beginning any hours with the newly selected site.
 The clinical site for the practice immersion experience is also important to the development and implementation of the Direct Practice Improvement (DPI) Project.
 Learners are encouraged to select a practice site that can provide the required facilities and practice experts for their growth.
+It is also imperative that learner chose a site that is appropriate to their project.
+For instance, do not choose an aesthetics clinic when you focus is on preventing readmission rates.
 The practice site may be a hospital, a health care system, a public health agency, a clinic, or other healthcare organization.
 Most DNP learner find that their current place of practice is the most favorable setting as it also provides a potential benefit to their employer/organization and the support systems and relationships are already in place.
+If you own your own medical-spa or practice you cannot do a practice change at that specific location as it places the employees and the patients in a vulnerable position.
+It is perceived as a conflict of interest and may delay you in in the IRB process.